fbpx

 blowing a budget

 Take my home state of Texas, for example.
 The popular hybrid (in-person and online) real estate school Champions School of Real Estate costs $980 for pre-license training.
-The fully online school Real Estate Express, on the other hand, costs only $570 (less if you use my discount).
+The fully online school Colibri Real Estate, on the other hand, costs only about $650 (less if you use my discount).
 That’s a big difference.

 Of course, you’ll want to check with individual schools in your state to find out the best deals.
 And don’t forget to weigh the fact that you will be online for MANY hours if you opt for the online school.
 If that’s not your cup of tea, you may want to look at other options.